-When it comes to goals, you can already see a difference between traditional SEO and SEO for SaaS companies.
+When it comes to goals, you can already see a difference between traditional SEO and SaaS marketing companies.

 The average product has a straightforward sales lifecycle.
 The goal for SEO is simply to bring users to your website and make sure they convert as soon as possible, bringing you sales and revenue.
 This is traditional SEO.